 Here are some things it’s helpful to know before your first dance class.
 You can also check out our What is Swing? page for additional information.

-A style of Jazz music, originating in the 1930s with the Big Bands of the Harlem Ballrooms, characterized by a swinging, or syncopated rhythm.
-Also, dances that are performed to this music.
+A style of Jazz music that originated in Black American cultural spaces in the 1920s and 1930s with small groups of musicians in New Orleans and the Big Bands of the Harlem Ballrooms, and other American cities.
+It is characterized by a swinging or syncopated rhythm.
+Dances that are performed to this music are called Swing dances, after the music.
 Lindy hop is the original partnered Swing dance, and many dances have evolved out of it, as the music has changed, and as the dances have moved around to different geographic regions and picked up different influences.
 Jitterbug, Jive, Rock & Roll, Boogie Woogie, West Coast Swing are all off-shoots of Lindy hop.
 At Rhythm City, we are devoted to Lindy hop and related Vintage Jazz dances, such as group solo dances that were performed socially at ballrooms in the 1930s, 40s, and 50s, and continue to be studied and danced today, worldwide.

 The member of a partnered dance who determines the moves danced at any given time.
 The lead initiates the momentum, direction, and flow of the movement of the dance.